Tran-Antoine/sphinx/README.md

-# quizz
+# quiz
-An API for multiplayer Quizz games provided with a discord implementation
+An API for multiplayer Quiz games provided with a discord implementation